 Some placement settings (e.g., psychiatric facilities, juvenile correctional institutions, and hospitals) do not allow video recording for safety or security reasons.
-Features of instructional platforms in virtual learning environments and district policies about sharing video from the online instruction may also prevent the gathering of required evidence.
-If you are placed in one of these settings, then contact your edTPA coordinator for guidance in developing alternative evidence.
-Otherwise, candidates are expected to provide video recorded evidence of instruction for all other placement settings.
+If you are placed in one of these settings with such a policy, then contact your edTPA coordinator for guidance in developing alternative evidence.
+Candidates are expected to provide video recorded evidence of instruction for all other placement settings.
 If video recording is not allowed because of a district, school, or institutional policy, which is not related to safety or security, then contact your university supervisor to either gain assistance in securing permission or finding another placement.